Gary Podesto

-Gary Allen Podesto (born October 19, 1941) is an American politician and businessman who served as the 75th mayor of Stockton, California from 1997 until 2005.
+Gary Allen Podesto (October 19, 1941 – June 29, 2023) was an American politician and businessman who served as the 75th mayor of Stockton, California from 1997 until 2005.

 Personal life

 Podesto went to St. Mary's High School in Stockton and graduated in 1959.
 He went to Marquette University in Milwaukee, Wisconsin later that year but left when the football team was cut.
 He instead went to Santa Clara University from which he graduated with a degree in economies in 1963.
 He briefly took evening classes at Humphreys College in 1960s.

 In 1962, Podesto married Janice, whom he had met at St. Mary's High School.

+Podesto died at his home near Bozeman, Montana, at the age of 81 on June 29, 2023.

 Early career

 After graduating from Santa Clara University, Podesto managed his father's Don Quick grocery store in Tracy, California.
 He opened a Food 4 Less grocery store in Stockton in 1984 and went on to open two more, employing about 400 employees and generating up to $120 million in annual retail sales.